Prot2Text-V2: Protein Function Prediction with Multimodal Contrastive Alignment: Experiments and Results

 Furthermore, we evaluate performance focusing on the challenging low-similarity cases where traditional methods often fail.
 Figure~\ref{fig:binwise} shows average BLEU-2, BLEU-4, ROUGE, RoBERTa, BioBERT, and GPT-4o judge metrics across BLAST bitscore bins ranging from low (0–30) to medium-high (65–70).
 While BLAST outperforms multimodal methods at higher similarity levels (above 55\%), it performs poorly in low-similarity ranges (0–50\%) where sequence copying is ineffective.
 Notably, Prot2Text-V2 achieves the highest scores in these low-similarity scenarios.
 Additional details on BLAST score computation are provided in Appendix~\ref{sec:Blast}.

 We further compare our main model, Prot2Text-V2 (w/ H-SCALE), against ProtT3 \citep{fang2024prott3} and its variants in Table~\ref{tab:quant-prott3}.
 We retrained Prot2Text-V2 using the same dataset split provided by ProtT3, which follows a random partitioning strategy and does not explicitly focus on the low sequence similarity regime.
-Prot2Text-V2 consistently outperforms ProtT3 across all reported metrics, highlighting the superior performance of our method under their evaluation protocol.
+Additionally, to evaluate the models under the same low-homology settings, in Tables~\ref{tab:bleu-bins}, and~\ref{tab:bbt-bins}, we filtered test proteins with the same bitscore ranges as shown in Figure~\ref{fig:binwise}, and made a direct comparison between different approaches on the same ranges to evaluate BLEU-4 F1, and BioBert F1 scores.
+Prot2Text-V2 consistently outperforms ProtT3 across the reported metrics, highlighting the superior performance of our method under their evaluation protocol.
+From the comparison with P2T-GPT, we also conclude that Prot2Text-V2 benefits from integrating powerful pretrained models (ESM and LLaMA) and an H-SCALE adapter, enabling it to capture richer biological and linguistic priors.
+This architectural difference is reflected in the substantial performance gains across all evaluation metrics, especially in semantic fidelity and functional relevance.
 Finally, we report extra qualitative evaluations along with human expert evaluations in Appendix~\ref{sec:WithName} and~\ref{sec:QualEval}.